japila-books/spark-sql-internals/docs/logical-operators/AnalyzePartitionCommand.md

 `run` requests the session-specific `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getTableMetadata[metadata] of the <<tableIdent, table>> and makes sure that it is not a view.

-NOTE: `run` uses the input `SparkSession` to access the session-specific link:spark-sql-SparkSession.adoc#sessionState[SessionState] that in turn is used to access the current link:spark-sql-SessionState.adoc#catalog[SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to access the session-specific link:SparkSession.md#sessionState[SessionState] that in turn is used to access the current link:spark-sql-SessionState.adoc#catalog[SessionCatalog].

 `run` <<getPartitionSpec, getPartitionSpec>>.